elijahlopez94/box_office_statistical_analysis/README.md

     * Low: < $5M
     * Medium: $5-50M
     * High: > $50M
-* ROI by Budget
+* ROI by Budget:
-    * Low: $12.6M
+    * Low: 12.6%
-    * Medium: $306.2M
+    * Medium: 306.2%
-    * High: $525.2M
+    * High: 525.2%
-* ROI is higher for higher budget films
+* ROI is higher for higher budget films.
-* Statistical Analysis using an alpha = 0.05 shows that the difference in ROI is significant across all budget levels
+* Statistical Analysis using an alpha = 0.05 shows that the difference in ROI is significant across all budget levels.

 ### Revenue by Release Month
 ![alt text](images\rec3.png)
-* Across all months May, June, and November recorded the highest gross revenue
+* Across all months May, June, and November recorded the highest gross revenue.
 * Statistical Analysis using an alpha = 0.05 shows that the difference in revenue is significant between each of these months and September and October but they are not statistically different from each other or the other calendar months.

 ## Conclusions
-This analysis leads to three recommendations.
+This analysis leads to three recommendations:

 1. Create a historical movie, a biography, or a documentary.
 This will likely receive the highest ratings and build credibility with the target audience.